mulesoft-catalyst/metrics-toolkit/README.md

 1. Create 2 indexes: metrics and platform_benefits (of type Events)
 2. In the Splunk instance configure an HTTP Event Collector (HEC) associated to these 2 indexes, format _json
 3. The token obtained will be used as part of the properties of the Mule application
+4. Create a new application
-4. Load the dashboards, simply copy the xmls provided under `/dashboards/splunk` to `{SPLUNK_HOME}/etc/apps/{APP_NAME}/local/data/ui/views`
+5. Load the dashboards, simply copy the xmls provided under `/dashboards/splunk` to `{SPLUNK_HOME}/etc/apps/{APP_NAME}/local/data/ui/views`
+6. Restart the Splunk instance
-5. If you can't copy the dashboard xmls, you can use the UI to create them and using the "Source" option, you can copy & paste the content of the xmls provided
+7. If you can't copy the dashboard xmls, you can use the UI to create them and using the "Source" option, you can copy & paste the content of the xmls provided

 Follow official Splunk documentation: https://docs.splunk.com/Documentation/Splunk/